testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** Some data is not related to the tests flow.
-The test reader can understand and troubleshoot the test easily without being aware of it.
-This data is also never mutated by the tests.
+The test reader can understand and troubleshoot the test easily without being aware of it, also the data is never mutated.
+For example, look-up table of all the currencies or countries in the world.
+This type of data is called metadata.
+There is no benefit in filling this tables again and again in every test file, it make more sense to seed it globally once.

- Data that never changes based on the test interactions is called "metadata", for example - currencies, countries, etc. This type of data makes no impact on the tests result but is needed for the app to work.
-One can understand and maintain a test without being aware of this data.
-Since it never mutated, it can be seeded globally to the DB in the migration phase.
-Otherwise performance
-There are 3 types of test data:
+More specificallyThere are 3 types of test data:

 - **Metadata** - General purpose lists and lookups that are needed for the app to perform but are not related at all with the test's subject.
 For example, currencies list, countries, roles list, and similar.
 This data can get seeded once globally.
 There is no point in re-adding it per test or file